Approach to anemia in adults with heart failure

 Evaluation, prognosis, and treatment of anemia in patients with HF will be reviewed here .
 General approaches to anemia in adults and older adults are presented separately.
 (See "Approach to the adult patient with anemia" and "Anemia in the older adult".)

 General considerations — Symptoms related to anemia can result from decreased oxygen delivery to tissues, and, in patients with acute, severe bleeding, the added insult of hypovolemia.
 Symptoms of anemia such as dyspnea and fatigue may be difficult to distinguish from symptoms of heart failure (HF).
-(See "Approach to the adult patient with anemia", section on 'Symptoms'.)
+(See "Approach to the adult patient with anemia", section on 'Signs and symptoms of anemia'.)

 Symptoms from reduced oxygen delivery due to anemia generally occur only with severe anemia, but may occur at less severely reduced hemoglobin levels in patients with HF.
 Since the extraction of oxygen by tissues can increase from 25 to approximately 60 percent with anemia or hypoperfusion, in individuals with normal hemodynamics, normal oxygen delivery is preserved by extraction alone down to a hemoglobin concentration of approximately 8 g/dL.
 The hemodynamic effects of chronic anemia were evaluated in a right heart catheterization study .
 Normal cardiac hemodynamics were maintained in patients with hemoglobin values as low as 7 g/dL; the cardiac output increased at lower hemoglobin concentrations.

 In healthy individuals, acute, isovolemic reduction in the hemoglobin concentration induces a variety of compensatory changes including increases in heart rate, stroke volume, and cardiac index along with enhanced tissue oxygen extraction .
 The net effect is that oxygen delivery can be maintained at rest at a hemoglobin concentration below 5 g/dL (equivalent to a hematocrit of 15 percent) if intravascular volume is maintained.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: